RoelKroes/HorusBinary_Tracker/README.md

 Load horusbinary_tracker.ino in your Arduino IDE.
 The tracker can be programmed by changing the values in settings.h.
 Instructions are also in there.

+# uBlox GPS modules
+Note that currently setting different flightmodes in uBlox GPS modules is not supported.
+This could cause GPS failures above 18km when using uBlox GPS modules.
+I recommend using the ATGM336H GPS modules.

 And as always, use at your own risk.

 Have Fun!